Updated: Jul 11

 By Mustapha Tarhbaloute

-Students visit the nursery in Akrich Photo: High Atlas Foundation
+Students visit the nursery in Akrich Photo: HAF

 The High Atlas Foundation (HAF) organized an exploratory trip to Akrich nursery, in the commune of Tamslouhte, in the Al Haouz province for a new group of visitors.
 In this event, the HAF presented its tree planting program staff who aim to plant various types of trees in most regions of Morocco and the Dakira-USAID program, which in turn teaches about religious groups in Morocco with the people of Morocco and around the world, including those from the University of Virginia in the United States.